MikeR94/CI-Project-Milestone-1/README.md

 ## Site Structure

 The website Reflection is a one page website that has 4 navigation links for the user to use.
-The [Home Page](index.html) is the default loading page and the subsequent sections of the home page are [About]('index.html'), [Try Now](index.html) and [Contact](index.html).
+The [Home Page](index.html) is the default loading page and the subsequent sections of the home page are **About**, **Try Now** and **Contact**.
 The pages are all accessible primarily from the navigation menu however the user simply has to scroll down the website and they will visit these sections in the order above.

 [Back to top](<#contents>)
 ## Design Choices